jdegand/ngrx-notification/README.md

 - `providedIn: root` helps with lazy loading.
 - `@ngrx/router-store` -> a help for lazy loading ?
 I don't think so.
 Router store replaces the need for activated route.
 This app doesn't do anything with the url.
 - Routes can take a providers array.
-- Need to investigate ` USER_PROVIDED_EFFECTS`.
+- Need to investigate `USER_PROVIDED_EFFECTS`.
 - The SchoolStore is a `ComponentStore`.
 Component stores have no actions so you can't listen for an action like the other stores.
 - You can inject the global store into the `ComponentStore` component and dispatch actions using the injected store.
 - "Moving state up" can help when a component is unreachable.
 - effects vs services -> In NgRx, effects essentially replace services (technically, effects are services themselves, as effects use `Injectable`).
 This leads me to believe the correct way to implement this would be to eliminate the notification service.
+- You could also eliminate the http service.
+You would need inject the http service into each component and then inside an `OnInit`, call the corresponding `getAll` method.
+One drawback to this is that `OnInit` would have a lot of code.
-You could also eliminate the http service, but this might bloat your effect and make it harder to read and understand.
-Effects should have single responsibility.
+- Effects should have single responsibility.
 - There are a lot of intermediate actions / services in this app.
 - The backend seems like it could be consolidated.
 But from the directions, it seems like the backend doesn't need to be touched.
 - "boiler" effects -> Don't have an effect that listens for an action just for that action to call another effect.
 - `create one ngrx effect, or component store effect for each push type, and implement your logic` -  so you can create mutliple effects for each type or create one effect and listen to multiple actions.
+- Creating one effect that listens to multiple actions is not applicable because the school store is a component store.
 - You don't want to perform multiple side effects inside a single effect.
-You could basically recreate the if/else notification service just using an effect.
 - For this app's basic snackbar implementation, there is one action type that all the different components dispatch.
 There are metadata strategies in NgRx where a single action is dispatched with extra data that can be checked inside the effect to determine the origin of the action.
 - Refactoring to use `createFeature` has limited benefit.
 The app uses entity adapters to handle each collection.
 You could better co-locate the code in a one file (reducer), but I don't see much benefit for such a change.
+- NgRx Entity can be eliminated.
+You could have a global state with teacher, student, and school arrays.
+Much like the `AppState` in the `fake-db` service.
 - `@ngrx/eslint-plugin` doesn't install correctly as a dev dependency when you use the `ng add @ngrx/eslint-plugin` command.
 - An injection token approach doesn't seem to be a very NgRx way of adding a notification service.
 The Component Store component is a huge arbitrary monkeywrench.
 The school component store is not really dealing with a distinct local state.
 A selector could very easily provide its template with data.
 - If I add an injection token, I would want to try and use a factory to pass the data type to the token.
 I don't know if you could eliminate the `isTeacher` (etc) checks.
 Use a filter in the effect?